Parent and Guardian Guidance

 Treating a complex disease like cystic fibrosis requires therapies that address problems in different parts of the body, especially the lungs and the digestive system.

-Each day, most people with CF typically do some form of airway clearance to help loosen and get rid of the thick mucus that can build up in the lungs.
-Many people with CF use an inflatable vest that vibrates the chest at a high frequency to help loosen and thin mucus.
+• Airway clearance: Many people with CF do some form of airway clearance each day to help loosen and get rid of the thick mucus that can build up in the lungs.
+Many people with CF use a vest that vibrates the chest to help loosen and thin mucus.

-Most people also take inhaled medicines -- liquid medicines that are made into a mist or aerosol and then inhaled through a nebulizer.
+• Inhaled medicines: Inhaled medicines are liquid medicines that are made into a mist or aerosol and then inhaled through a nebulizer.
 These medicines include antibiotics to fight lung infections and therapies to help keep the airways clear.

 Watch parents of children with CF and a respiratory therapist talk about: